Koe Pontam!

 DID YOU KNOW?

-One of the endangered ancient species resides in East Nusa Tenggara!
-It’s the Komodo or Varanus komodoensis that is found on Komodo Island.
-Interestingly, these creatures patiently stalk their prey and only pursue those that are weak and helpless.
-With just one bite, a Komodo can immediately disable its prey.
+One of the world’s most ancient and endangered species resides in NTT is Komodo dragon, or Varanus komodoensis, found on Komodo Island.
+Interestingly, this predator is known for patiently stalking its prey, only attacking once the target becomes weak and vulnerable.
+With just one powerful bite, Komodo dragon can instantly incapacitate its prey.